 Economics majors are urged to take MA 19 Introduction to Calculus, or MA 121-122 Applied Calculus I-II, or MA 171-172 Calculus I-II to fulfill their core mathematics requirement.
 Students interested in the bachelor of science degree should take MA 121-122 or MA 171-172, which can be waived with permission of the chair.
-College of Arts and Sciences
+Students in the BS track must earn a B- average in the intermediate theory sequence.